 While powerful, Perl’s flexibility makes it easy to write unreadable code.

-MATLAB is a high-level language designed for numerical computing, widely used in academia and industry.
+MATLAB is a high-level object oriented programming language designed for numerical computing.
+It is widely used in academia and industry.
 Known for data visualization and complex math functions, MATLAB is essential in engineering and scientific fields.

 Common in fields requiring heavy data manipulation and visualization.